 However, during the RO treatment process, the pure water (product water) goes to the water storage tank, and the waste stream (RO reject water, or brine) that brings all the contaminants and chloride, goes down the drain.
 Per District staff direction, the District's RO system rejection rate is approximately 20%.

-According to the Groundwater Study, if desalination facilities are available during dry winters and critical drought years, the well can produce 140 AFY groundwater without impacting water quality at the Hearst Pico Creek Stables.
-Therefore, during the RO operating period, the max amount of potable water supply is approximately 112 AFY, equaling 80 percent of the 140 AFY groundwater availability, as summarized in Table 6.

-Under different RO facility statuses (online or offline), the potable water availabilities are observed to be similar to some extent, which are 112 AFY with RO facility online and 110 AFY without RO operating.
+According to the Groundwater Study, if desalination facilities are available during dry winters and critical drought years, the well can produce 140 AFY without impacting water quality at the Hearst Pico Creek Stables.
+Therefore, during the RO operating period, the maximum sustainable yield is 112 AFY, equaling 80 percent of the maximum groundwater availability, which is 120 AFY, as summarized in Table 6.
+Under different RO facility statuses (online or offline), groundwater availability is observed to be similar to some extent.